-All Link ECU’s host a huge array of features and inputs applicable to performance vehicles.
-Selecting which of these are important to your build should be one of the first steps you make before deciding which ECU to purchase.
-With competition in mind, some of the following Motorsport specific features could be vital for you.
+All Link ECU’s host a huge array of features and inputs.
+Selecting which of these are important to your build should be one of the first steps before deciding which ECU to purchase.
+With competition in mind, some of the following motorsport-specific features could be vital for you.

 Traction control helps limit tire slip in acceleration on slippery surfaces.
 Traditionally, drivers have had to feather the gas pedal to prevent the drive wheels from spinning wildly on slippery pavement or under extremely heavy acceleration.
 Aftermarket ECU’s however, can be programmed to control / limit power delivery for the driver, eliminating wheel slip and helping the vehicle drive forwards when the throttle is open.